I hated every minute of training, but I said, 'Don't quit. Suffer now and live the rest of your life as a champion.' Muhammad Ali

 In Thailand, Muay Thai is so widespread and well-received that the practice of Thai boxing has enabled approximately 200,000 people (usually young people) to live off and make a professional career out of the sport.
 Be it as boxers, instructors, personal trainers, managers or promoters, to name but a few.

-If you want to join Thai boxing classes at your gym or try out a local Thai boxing club, then read on!
+If you want to join Thai boxing classes near me or try out a local Thai boxing club, then read on!
 This guide will give an in-depth introduction to all the Muay Thai equipment you will need.

 Muay Thai originates from ancestral fighting techniques and practices traditionally used in Thai martial arts.
 The sport requires the practitioner to be in excellent physical condition as all parts of the body are engaged when in combat - as they say, 'all blows are allowed'.